-If your doctor recommends a vaccine for something other than flu, pneumonia or hepatitis B, the vaccine should be paid for by your Part D plan.
+If your doctor recommends a vaccine for something other than flu, pneumonia or hepatitis B (which are all vaccines covered under Part B), the vaccine should be paid for by your Part D plan.
 All Part D plans must include all commercially available vaccines on their formularies, including the vaccine for shingles (herpes zoster).

 However, the amount you pay for your vaccination could vary based on where you get vaccinated.
 Before you get a vaccination, you should check coverage rules with your Part D plan and see where you should get your shot so that it will be covered for you at the lowest cost.